Dlwnsrl06/garch-volatility-targeting/README.md

 - Risk-free rate is assumed to be 0% in the Sharpe ratio calculation.
 - Backtest, not live trading —> results reflect historical fit, not a forward guarantee.
+- For a trading strategy, does not take any risks even if the high volatility was an upward gain

 ## How to reproduce